jdvala/kawadi/README.md

     * _A lot of the following optional steps are *free* if the repository is Public, plus open source is cool_
   * After a GitHub repo has been created, run the following commands:
-    * `git remote add origin git@github.com:jdvala/kulhadi.git`
+    * `git remote add origin git@github.com:jdvala/kawadi.git`
     * `git push -u origin master`
-* Register kulhadi with Codecov:
+* Register kawadi with Codecov:
   * Make an account on [codecov.io](https://codecov.io)
   (Recommended to sign in with GitHub)
   * Select `jdvala` and click: `Add new repository`
-  * Copy the token provided, go to your [GitHub repository's settings and under the `Secrets` tab](https://github.com/jdvala/kulhadi/settings/secrets), add a secret called `CODECOV_TOKEN` with the token you just copied.
+  * Copy the token provided, go to your [GitHub repository's settings and under the `Secrets` tab](https://github.com/jdvala/kawadi/settings/secrets), add a secret called `CODECOV_TOKEN` with the token you just copied.
   Don't worry, no one will see this token because it will be encrypted.
 * Generate and add an access token as a secret to the repository for auto documentation